Sign In

 A degree, certificate, or license to practice in a health care profession or occupation, including (but not limited to) the following: medicine, neurology, nursing, occupational therapy and other allied health care professions, physician's assistants, psychiatry, social work; plus appropriate training and experience in the ethical administration, scoring, and interpretation of clinical behavioral assessment instruments.
 Certain health care providers may be eligible to purchase selected "B" and "C" level instruments within their area of expertise.
 Specifically, relevant supervised clinical experience using tests (i.e., internship, residency, etc.) in combination with formal coursework ( i.e., Tests and Measurement, Individual Assessment, or equivalent) qualifies a health care provider to purchase certain restricted products.
 Any PAR Customer already qualified to purchase a "B" or "C" level product, is also qualified to purchase an "S" level product.
 If you are not already qualified to purchase a "B"or "C" level product from PAR, please download and complete the special Qualification Form for Medical and Allied Health Professionals.
 (You will need Adobe Acrobat to view.)
 Close

-Now available!
-The PDDBI Score Report has been enhanced.
-Updates include a new interpretive guidance section, a revised look and feel with clear icons indicating score ranges, and an optional items and responses section.
+• The enhanced PDDBI Score Report provides a new interpretive guidance section, a revised look and feel with icons clearly indicating score ranges, and an optional items and responses section.

 Features and benefits